This blog explores and examines the intersections of rhetoric, race, and religion.

 Friday, January 4, 2013

-Welcome our Newest Blogger: Tony Peterson
+Welcome to R3: Tony Peterson

 Tony is an Army brat who calls Hawaii home.
 In high school he counted Barack Obama amongst his younger friends.
 He has lived in Nashville, Tennessee, for twenty-five years, where he writes, edits and serves as an educator.
 His training and experience are in editing, psychology (BA), youth ministry, and Christian education (MA), having served in Methodist, Baptist, Presbyterian, non-denominational, and multi-denominational churches in Hawaii, Oregon, Washington, and Tennessee.